imyogeshgaur/imyogeshgaur/README.md

 # Hello Everyone 👋

-I am currently a 3rd year B.Tech Computer Science and Engineering student at <a href="https://www.krishnacollege.ac.in" target='_yogesh'>Krishna Engineering College Ghaziabad</a> and currently working on my startup <a href="https://aztecs-india.ueniweb.com/?utm_campaign=gmb" target="_yogesh"> Aztecs India </a>.My job is to develop Robust,resposnsive and interactive Web and Mobile Apps that will help you in growing your business.
+I am currently a 3rd year B.Tech Computer Science and Engineering student, and currently working on my startup <a href="https://aztecs-india.ueniweb.com/?utm_campaign=gmb" target="_yogesh"> Aztecs India </a>.My job is to develop Robust,resposnsive and interactive Web and Mobile Apps that will help you in growing your business.
 I have 9 months of experience in React and Django full stack and flutter developments, beside this I am trying to learn data science as a side hustle and my current focus is to do some contribution in the data science field.

 ## Languages Worked On
 <code><a href="https://www.cplusplus.com/"><img height="35" src= "https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/cpp/cpp.png"></a></code>